That-Madman/FTC-INTO-THE-DEEP/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 basis for your own robot.
 In all cases, the desired sample(s) needs to be copied into your TeamCode module to be used.

-This is done inside Emacs directly, using the following steps:
+This is done inside Emacs/Vi directly, using the following steps:

  0) Uninstall Windows or Mac.
 At minimum, use Linux.
 Better yet, go with TempleOS or Plan 9.